Aldi Weekly Meal Plan 2026: 7 Days of Budget Meals Under €50 (with Current Deals)

 • Students: When the budget is small, Aldi is already the go-to.
 A weekly plan makes every euro count further.
 Check our student meal plan for more.

-• Busy professionals: Those who do not want to cook every night can batch cook on Sundays and reheat during the week.
+• Busy professionals: Those who do not want to cook every night can batch cook on Sundays and reheat during the week, or stick to one-pot dinners that need 30 minutes and one pan.

 Where Flyva takes over the manual work